CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 Later, _user1_ wants to add a pod `D` into its `Podfile`.

-**They should thus run `pod install`** afterwards, so that even if the maintener of pod `B` released a version `2.0` of their pod since the first execution of `pod install`, the project will keep using version `1.0` — because they only want to add pod `D` without risking to update pod `B` unexpectedly.
+**They should thus run `pod install`** afterwards, so that even if the maintener of pod `B` released a version `2.0` of their pod since the first execution of `pod install`, the project will keep using version `1.0` — because they only want to add pod `D`, without risking an unexpected update to pod `B`.

-> _That's where some people get it wrong, because they use `pod update` here — probably thinking this as "I want to update my *project* with new pods"? — instead of using `pod install` — to install new pods in the project_
+> _That's where some people get it wrong, because they use `pod update` here — probably thinking this as "I want to update my *project* with new pods"? — instead of using `pod install` — to install new pods in the project._

 #### Stage 3: User2 joins the project

 Then _user2_, who never worked on the project before, joins the team.
 They clone the repository then use `pod install`.

-The content of `Podfile.lock` (which must be committed onto the git repo) will guarantee them they will get the exact same pods, with the exact same versions that _user1_ was using.
+The contents of `Podfile.lock` (which must be committed onto the git repo) will guarantee they will get the exact same pods, with the exact same versions that _user1_ was using.

-Even if a version `2.0` of pod `C` is now available — but you didn't have the occasion to test the project's code with this version `2.0` yet —, _user2_ will get the pod `C` in version `1.0`.
-Because that's what is registered is `Podfile.lock`. pod `C` is *locked* to version `1.0` by the `Podfile.lock` (hence the name of this file)
+Even if a version `2.0` of pod `C` is now available, _user2_ will get the pod `C` in version `1.0`.
+Because that's what is registered is `Podfile.lock`. pod `C` is *locked* to version `1.0` by the `Podfile.lock` (hence the name of this file).

 #### Stage 4: Checking for new versions of a pod

 Later, _user1_ wants to check if any updates are available for the pods.
-They run `pod outdated` which will tell him that both pods `B` and `C` have a version `2.0` released.
+They run `pod outdated` which will tell them that both pods `B` and `C` have a version `2.0` released.

 _user1_ decides they want to update pod `B`, but not pod `C`; so they will **run `pod update B`**  which will install `B` in version `2.0` (and update the `Podfile.lock` accordingly) **but** will keep pod `C` in version `1.0`.